 Friends of Great Smoky Mountains National Park assists the National Park Service in its mission to preserve and protect the Great Smoky Mountains National Park by raising funds and public awareness, and providing volunteers for needed projects.

-Friends of Great Smoky Mountains National Park was organized in 1993.
+Friends of Great Smoky Mountains National Park was founded in 1993.
 156 charter members donated $1,000 each to found Friends of Great Smoky Mountains National Park.
 Friends of the Smokies funded reconstruction of the historic Mt.
 Cammerer Fire Tower, our first major project, in 1995.
 That same year, Friends of the Smokies gained our incorporating charter from the State of North Carolina.

 Thanks to a $2 million matching grant from the Aslan Foundation of Knoxville in 2008, Friends of the Smokies established the Trails Forever endowment to fund a full-time trail crew for the rehabilitation and reconstruction of the park’s most impacted trails.

 Total funds raised in support of Great Smoky Mountains National Park surpasses $50 million in 2016 during the 100th Anniversary of the National Park Service.
 In 2020, Friends hit the $70 million mark.

 In recognition of Friends of the Smokies’ 25th anniversary in 2018, we set out to fund a $2.5 million upgrade to the park’s emergency radio system.
 New radios will allow the park service to make the best use of its resources in any emergency situation.
 The ability to communicate with different agencies in the field can make all the difference in a life-threatening situation where every second counts.

 “A new radio system is absolutely vital for responding to emergencies quickly and effectively, preserving the cultural and natural resources of this park, and protecting our visitors and law enforcement rangers,” Superintendent Cassius Cash added.